pyodide/pyodide/docs/development/abi.md

 -sSIDE_MODULE=2 -sEXPORTED_FUNCTIONS=["_PyInit_MyCModule1", "_PyInit_MyCModule2]
 ```

-If you want to force all symbols to be exported, link with `-sSIDE_MODULE=1`.
+To force all symbols to be exported, link with `-sSIDE_MODULE=1`.

 If `-pthread` is used at compile or link time, the resulting libraries will not
 load.

-To compile Rust packages, you must pass
+To compile Rust packages, the following flags must be passed to `rustc`:

 ```
 -C link-arg=-sSIDE_MODULE=2 -C link-arg=-sWASM_BIGINT
 ```

-to `rustc`.
-If you are not not invoking `rustc` directly, set these into the
+When not invoking `rustc` directly, for instance when using cargo, set these
-`RUSTFLAGS` environment variable.
+into the `RUSTFLAGS` environment variable.

 Compiling with `-sSIDE_MODULE=1` will not work with Rust because Rust libraries
 contain a `lib.rmeta` file which is not an object file.
 Rust produces the
 correct list of exported symbols automatically so this should not be a problem
 in practice.

-If you get linker errors, you can try passing `-Z link-native-libraries=no` as a
-`RUSTFLAG`.
-This is only necessary on Rust libc versions older than 0.2.162.
+On Rust libc versions older than 0.2.162, it may be necessary to pass
+`-Z link-native-libraries=no` as a `RUSTFLAG`.

 ### pyodide_2024_0

 The Emscripten version is 3.1.58.
 The Python version is 3.12.
-You must use
+Python 3.12 must
-Python 3.12 at build time.
-All shared libraries must be linked with
+be used at build time.
+All shared libraries must be linked with `-sWASM_BIGINT`.
-`-sWASM_BIGINT`.

 By default, C++ libraries are built with exceptions disabled, and `throw` is an
 abort.
 The same is true for `setjmp`/`longjmp`.
 To enable exceptions and